John C. Lechleiter, Ph.D.

 John earned a bachelor’s degree in chemistry from Xavier University and master’s and doctoral degrees in organic chemistry from Harvard University.
 John has received honorary doctorates from Marian University (Indianapolis, Indiana), the University of Indianapolis, the National University of Ireland, Indiana University, and Franklin College.

 Lechleiter is a member of the American Chemical Society and Business Roundtable.
-He serves on the board of the Pharmaceutical Research and Manufacturers of America (PhRMA), as chairman of the U.S.-Japan Business Council and of United Way Worldwide, and on the boards of the Life Sciences Foundation and the Central Indiana Corporate Partnership.
+He serves on the board of the Pharmaceutical Research and Manufacturers of America (PhRMA), as chairman of the U.S.-Japan Business Council and of United Way Worldwide, and on the boards of the Chemical Heritage Foundation, and the Central Indiana Corporate Partnership.
 He also serves on the boards of Nike, Inc. and Ford Motor Company.

 Skylark Co., Ltd.